locomote-sh/idb/README.md

 There are also functions for reading multiple objects at once and for opening cursors on object store indexes.

-Once a connection is opened, the connection's functions can be used across asynchronous code boundaries without any problems with transations;
+A connection's functions can be used across asynchronous code boundaries without any problems with transactions;
-behind the scenes, the connection will attempt to reuse any open object store transaction, but detects when a transaction has completed (which happens automatically when it has no pending operations) and will automatically open a new transaction when needed:
+behind the scenes, the connection will attempt to reuse any open object store transaction, but detects when a transaction has completed (which happens automatically when it has no pending operations) and will automatically open a new transaction as and when it's needed:

 ```js
     const pear = await read('pear');